Oli-Ross/timetrack/Readme.md

 pip install -e .
 ```

-Running the script (recommended to set up an alias):
+Running the script (if you add the alias to `ZSHRC/BASHRC`, link to the Python binary of the venv):

 ```bash
 alias task="python src/app.py"